tickberry/alx-system_engineering-devops/0x02-shell_redirections/README.md

-22 task 22 script that displays all users and thier home directoires, sorted by users 23 task 23 a script that finds all empty files and directories in the current directory 24 TASK 24 a script that lists all files with a gif extensions in the current directory and all sub directories
+22 task 22 script that displays all users and thier home directoires, sorted by users 23 task 23 a script that finds all empty files and directories in the current directory 24 TASK 24 a script that lists all files with a gif extensions in the current directory and all sub directories 25 task 25 a Script that  decodes acrsotic  that uses the first letter of each line